Drop-OSS/droplet/README.md

 ## Chunker

 The `chunker.rs` rapidly splits game files into 64MiB or less chunks to be used in Drop distribution.
-Files are chunked initially to generate a manifest, checksums (coming soon) and make it easier for the Drop server to distribute them.
+Files are chunked initially to generate a manifest, checksums and make it easier for the Drop server to distribute them.

 ## SSL